-The purpose of the federal aid programs is to provide low-income students with the opportunity to gain higher education opportunities.
+The purpose of the federal aid programs is to provide students with the opportunity to gain higher education opportunities.
 When students have had that opportunity, they may not be assisted all the way through to a series of multiple goals if the time they have spent exceeds 150% of the amount of time normally needed to reach this goal.

 Financial Aid Warning

 If during a quarter a student fails to meet the requirements for either the Completed

 Quarterly GPA OR Cumulative GPA that student may be placed on Warning.

 Students in warning status are still eligible for financial aid during the quarter if

 all other eligibility criteria are being met.
 A notice will be posted on each student's